csantosbh/Lauen/docs/source/editor.rst

 Defining a unique numeric id for the new Component
 ----
 The engine requires each component type to have a unique numeric ID.
-Even individual scripts have their own unique ID, so two different scripts have different IDs.
+Even individual user scripts have their own unique ID, so two different scripts have different IDs.
 This is required by the Component instantiation code, which looks up to the required ID in order to decide which class to instantiate.